Energy-based survival modelling using harmoniums: Theory

-Having reviewed the basic structure of harmoniums, lets now turn to the survival data.
-To accommodate survival data we need to: (i) design an energy function capturing both survival, categorical and other numerically valued variables (Sec.~\ref{sec:energy}), (ii) adapt the objective (i.e., likelihood) function to account for censoring and completely missing data (Sec.~\ref{sec:objective}), and (iii) layout a corresponding training algorithm (Sec.~\ref{sec:training}).
-Let us first focus on the energy function.
+Having briefly reviewed harmoniums, let's now turn to survival data.
+We set out to: (i) design an energy function that models survival, categorical, and continuously valued variables, (ii) adapt the likelihood function to account for censoring and completely missing data, and (iii) layout a corresponding training algorithm.

-\subsubsection{Energy function}
+\subsection{Energy function}

 To reiterate, the energy function $E$ codifies preferences for specific assignments of the variables.
-Since the event times are numerically valued (instead of binary, like in Sec.~\ref{subsec:harmonium}), we adjust the energy function accordingly.
-Beside the the survival events, we set out to capture binary variables (e.g., smoking status) and numeric factors (like body mass index).
-Let us therefore distinguish between three sets of input variables (denoted by $A$, $B$, and $C$): \begin{itemize} \item Categorical variables $\bm{x}^A = \{ x_i: i \in A \}$ that are encoded as binary variables $x_{i \in A} \in \{0, 1\}$. \item Time-to-event variables $\bm{x}^B = \{x_i: i\in B \}$ that are appropriately scaled to the unit interval $(0,1]$. \item Other numerical factors $\bm{x}^C = \{x_i: i\in C\}$ that can take on arbitrary values on the real line $x_{i \in C} \in \mathcal{R}$. \end{itemize} Both the binary variables (in $A$) and the numeric factors (in $C$) are assumed to be independent of time.
-(The interval on which the time-to-event variables are defined is discussed in more detail in~\ref{sec:app_E_gamma}.)
-In addition, a \textit{single} set of latent variables $\{h_i\}_{i \in H}$ is used (like in Sec.~\ref{subsec:harmonium}) to coherently model the three sets of input variables.
+Since the event times are continuously valued instead of binary, we adjust the energy function accordingly.
+Beside the the survival events, we set out to capture binary variables (e.g., smoking status) and continuous values (e.g., body mass index).
+Let us therefore distinguish between three sets of input variables (denoted by $A$, $B$, and $C$): \begin{itemize} \item Categorical variables $\bm{x}_A = \{ x_i: i \in A \}$ that are binary encoded $x_{i \in A} \in \{0, 1\}$. \item Time-to-event variables $\bm{x}_B = \{x_i: i\in B \}$ that are scaled to the unit interval $(0,1]$. \item Other continuous variables $\bm{x}_C = \{x_i: i\in C\}$ defined on the real line $x_{i \in C} \in \mathcal{R}$. \end{itemize} Both the binary variables (in $A$) and the continous variables (in $C$) are assumed to be independent of time.
+[See \nameref{S1_Appendix} Sec.
+1 for a discussion of the time-to-event variable interval.]
+In addition, a \textit{single} set of latent variables $\{h_i\}_{i \in H}$ is used to coherently model the three sets of input variables.
 The latent code will be restricted to binary values $h_i \in \{0,1\}$ in view of its regularising effect~\cite{HINT12}.

 Assigning an energy term to each variable type gives rise to the overall energy function